kartva/kartva/README.md

 ### A chronological ordering of stuff I've done / am doing
 #### Summer 2025
+- I will be interning at [Modular](https://www.modular.com/). ~~I will not be at ETH Zurich for those wondering.~~
 - I will be attending [YCombinator's AI Startup School](https://www.ycombinator.com/blog/ai-startupschool) in San Francisco, California!
-- I will be attending [PLMW](https://www.sigplan.org/Conferences/PLMW/) at [PLDI 2025](https://pldi25.sigplan.org/) in Seoul, South Korea!
+- ~~I will be attending [PLMW](https://www.sigplan.org/Conferences/PLMW/) at [PLDI 2025](https://pldi25.sigplan.org/) in Seoul, South Korea!~~ (conflicts with AI Startup School)
-- I will be interning at [Modular](https://www.modular.com/). ~~I will not be at ETH Zurich for those wondering.~~

 #### Spring 2025
 - Created [Bad Apple in a C Quine](https://github.com/kartva/quine-apple) for the Catapult hackathon at Purdue and won first place in the Most Creative category. _"When executed, produces a Bad Apple frame along with its own source code.
 On executing the output, prints the _next_ Bad Apple frame in comments along with its source code.
 And so on, for 100 frames."_